 You may feel some numbness in your chin for up to 3 months, and a stretching sensation around your chin for 1 week.
 Most of the swelling will be gone by 6 weeks, depending on the type of procedure you had.

-You might have to stick to a liquid or soft diet for at least a day or two.
+You may have to stick to a liquid or soft diet for at least a day or two.

 You will probably have the outside bandage removed within a week of surgery.
 You may be asked to wear a brace while you are sleeping for 4 to 6 weeks.

 You can resume light activity the day of surgery.
 You should be able to return to work and your usual activities within 7 to 10 days.
 Your surgeon will give you specific instructions.

 If the cut was made under the chin, the scar should not be very noticeable.

 Most implants last for a lifetime.
 Sometimes, implants made from bone or fat tissue that was taken from your body may be reabsorbed.